Published: October 20, 2020 • 4 min read

 What do I have to show for these words?
 Several dozen production greenfield and legacy client projects, an in-development startup where I’m Developer #1, and a few things enumerated on my about page.
 I’m still a work in progress and learning, and this is how I do my best work right now.

-The flow here also takes heavy inspiration from the following outstanding resources:
+The flow here also draws inspiration from the following outstanding resources:

 The first of only a few real meetings!
 Here’s a great overview of this process from Lucidchart.